fabien-ors/pyswigex/README.md

   * In all commands below, Windows users must use `python.exe` (in place of `python3`) and `git.exe` (in place of `git`)

 ## Development
 Some of the next commands are git recalls.
 Others are used for developping and building new versions of this package.
-They must be executed from *example-pkg* directory.
+They must be executed from *pyswigex* directory.
 If you want to give a relevant name to your python module, you must find the pattern *fibo* in all files and replace it by your own module name.
-To change the package name, you must update the first argument of the `setup` command (*example-pkg-fabien-ors*) in th *setup.py* file.
+To change the package name, you must update the first argument of the `setup` command (*pyswigex*) in th *setup.py* file.
+When creating a new python package, one can test uploading and installing procedures using TestPyPi index before directly uploading it in official PyPi website.

 ### Create a package tree
 Create initial structure of your own package and add your c++ code in the *src* folder.
 Mandatory files are *pyproject.toml*, *LICENSE*, *README.md* and *setup.py*.
 Here is the folders tree of this package:
 ```
-example-pkg/
+pyswigex/
 ├── LICENSE
 ├── pyproject.toml
 ├── MANIFEST.in